Podiatric Physician, DPM

 NOTE: Pre-podiatric medicine is not a major or a program, and The University of Tampa does not have a podiatric medical school.
-Pre-podiatric medicine is an interest or path students choose that advisors help guide on their journey towards applying to podiatric medical school.
+Pre-podiatric medicine is an interest or path students choose that advisors help guide them on their journey towards applying to podiatric medical school.

 Preparing for Podiatric Medical School

 Earn a bachelor’s degree

 Podiatric medical school is a graduate program; to become eligible to apply to podiatric medical school you need to earn a bachelor's degree and take specific pre-requisites (classes that podiatric medical schools require).
 At UT, students can earn a bachelor's degree and take pre-requisite courses.
 They will need to choose a major as pre-podiatric medicine is not a major or a program at UT.

 Students who are interested in going to podiatric medical school typically major in biology, chemistry, or biochemistry.
 These majors include most of the required courses for entrance into podiatric medical school and will help prepare students for the Medical College Admission Test (MCAT).
 However, other degrees can also prepare students for health professions; thus students are encouraged to major in the field where they excel and should consult the pre-health professions advisor about coursework.